hithomasmorelli/Deezer-to-Spotify/Readme.md

 Spotify seems to give random 500s, can't do much about it.
 Seems to be rare.
 The script will write the failed tracks to `errored-tracks.log`

 You might hit a rate limit.
 I tried on a premium account with thousands of songs and was okay.

-There might be issues with GPM and playlists with over 1k songs.
-This has not been tested

 Some improvements could be made such as combining the two main python files, adding flags, etc but this would take more time than it is worth considering I needed to transfer some songs once.